 - the existing footbridge is now closed to the public; signed diversions via Lendal Bridge are in place

 - the existing footbridge will be removed overnight 9/10 February 2019

 - the new bridge will be lifted into place in two separate pieces, overnight 23/24 February and 2/3 March 2019

 The new pedestrian and cycle route at Scarborough Bridge is expected to be open in March 2019, provided weather does not delay the works.

-Funding Scarborough Bridge upgrade
+Funding the Scarborough Bridge upgrade

 - Department for Transport’s Cycle City Ambition Grant